 How to Implement an Agile Work Environment Successfully?

 Now that you know why you should implement an agile work environment and all the things you, your team, and your organization can gain from the flexibility agile workspaces offer, here is how you can get around to doing so.

 The first thing to remember is that any sort of change takes time to implement.
 During the implementation phase, expect resistance; it’s a naturally occurring element.

 Such changes cannot occur overnight and having expectations to accomplish them as so is just setting you up for failure.

 You may find that implementing these changes is met with some resistance from your team members and employees.

 This resistance could be due to several reasons, one of which is simply what we mentioned above which is the human nature of fearing change.

-Alternatively, employees may feel comfortable in their assigned space and fear losing connection with their desk neighbors that they have come to befriend and become comfortable with.
+Alternatively, employees may feel comfortable in their assigned space and fear losing connection with their desk neighbors with whom they have come to befriend and become comfortable.

 Managers may fear that it will be harder to gain accountability or team members may fear losing face time with managers.